dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-Constructors are methods that initialize classe instances.
+Constructors are methods that initialize class instances.
 That is, when a new instance of a class is being created,
 using the `new` object syntax, then some constructor of the class is called, perhaps a default anonymous one.
 So constructor declarations only make sense within classes.